Project Peach

 You may have an ultrasound scan to see if there are changes to your ovaries.

-This might be done using a scanning device (the size of a finger) inserted into your vagina (transvaginal scan).
+This might be done using a smooth, tube-shaped scanning device inserted into your vagina (transvaginal scan).
 Or you may have an external scan over your tummy area (abdominal scan).

 Sometimes ovaries are too small to show up on a scan, especially after the menopause.